 Pivot

-Pivot is a transformation component that uses an SQL PIVOT function to transform rows into columns.
-Generally this means reducing the number of rows and increasing the number of columns.
+The Pivot transformation component lets you turn your rows of data into columns.
+This generally means reducing the number of rows and increasing the number of columns.

 Properties